york135/CTC_CE_for_AST/readme.md

 - In our paper, we propose to shift the groundtruth of the MIR-ST500 dataset by +30ms.
 The shifted groundtruth can be found at [here](https://drive.google.com/drive/folders/1lxq-IF83cEXE8XsTFywNJhwtDSRXWqRx?usp=sharing), whose file name is `MIR-ST500_corrected_0514_+30ms.json`.
 The original groundtruth file can be found [here](https://github.com/york135/singing_transcription_ICASSP2021), whose file name is `MIR-ST500_corrected_0514.json`.

 - Actually this is not the original source code I used in the experiments.
 The original source code is pretty messy, and most of the arguments have to be specified in the python files.
-I don't think this is a good coding style.
-Therefore, I reformulated the code and used yaml files to specify the arguments in the last couple of weeks.
+So I reformulated the code and used yaml files to specify the arguments in the last couple of weeks.
 However, this may lead to unexpected bugs.
 Please feel free to open an issue if you spot any bug.

-- If you have any song that can be used for demo (without any copyright issue), please let me know.
-I will appreciate it, and will try my best to promote your songs (maybe in this repo or other SNS pages).

 - (Added 2023/03/31) A small suggestion.
 The proposed model itself does not overfit to the training set (you can see that the model's F1-scores on the training set and test set are almost the same).
-Therefore, using the training set for parameter search does not lead to suboptimal results.
-But if you somehow build a very large model for singing transcription, then I would still suggest you to use a validation set.
-The MIR-ST500 dataset has no official split for validation set.
-You have to split it by yourself.
-I've just realized this today......
+Therefore, using the training set for parameter search does not lead to bad results.
+But for a larger model that is prone to overfitting, using a part of the training set for validation could be a better choice.
+The MIR-ST500 dataset has no official split for validation set, so feel free to create your train/validation split by yourself.